-Your doctor will examine the gestational sac, the appearance and size of the embryo / fetus, your ovaries and uterus (womb).
+Your doctor will examine the gestational sac, the appearance and size of the embryo / fetus, your ovaries and womb.
 The doctor will also look at a rounded structure called the yolk sac, which is an important part of the early development of the pregnancy.
 You will likely be offered screening for genetic issues such as Down syndrome, based on measuring the thickness of the back of the neck of the fetus, called nuchal translucency.
-You may also be offered other screening, such as Doppler ultrasound of the uterine arteries, which is part of early screening for pregnancy complications such as preeclampsia.